Tomas0413/Navigation/REPORT.md

 # Plot of Rewards

 This chart illustrates the rewards received per episode.
 We consider the problem solved when at least +13 are reached over 100 episodes.
-In our case it took 530 episodes to achieve this goal.
+In our case, it took 530 episodes to achieve this goal.

 ![Rewards per episode](rewards_per_episode.png)